 That's not to say megapixels aren't important.
 Traditionally, a higher megapixel rating can provide wider images which is arguably why phones are ideal for both panoramic shots and rather wide shots in general.

 ISO is one of three main measures used by cameras to determine an image's exposure.
 It originally referred to the ability of film to gather light but is more associated with sensitivity.

 Alongside both f-stop and shutter speed, fiddling with ISO can result in an image looking grainy if not balanced correctly.
 Luckily, a lot of phones and cameras have an Auto function that can help to balance things out properly.

-Read More: Best Phone For Gaming 2021 - Our Top Picks
+Read More: Best Phone Controller: Our Top Picks

 For more articles like this, take a look at our Deals page.